qossmic/deptrac/README.md

 ```

-Every classname that match the regular expression `.*Controller.*` becomes a part of the controller layer.
+Every classname that matches the regular expression `.*Controller.*` becomes a part of the *controller* layer.

 ### `bool` collector